-Do you know what kind of radiation is emitted from power cables, building electrical installations, electrical appliances, electrical appliances, transformers and other sources that surround you?
+Do you know what kind of radiation is emitted from power cables, building electrical installations, electrical appliances, transformers and other sources that surround you?
 Are there any health risks?

-Electricity is transferred from power plants via high voltage lines (100-500kV) to substations.
+Electricity is transferred to power plants via high voltage lines (100-500kV).
 There the high voltage is reduced using transformers and electricity is transferred to medium voltage power lines (20-40kV).
-Again the medium voltage is reduced by transformers and electricity is transferred to low voltage power lines (110-480V) which finally bring electricity to our building electricity meter and from there to our individual electrical panel and the cables in walls, lights, wall outlets and electrical equipment.
+Again, the medium voltage is reduced by transformers and the electricity is transferred to low voltage power lines (110-480V) which finally bring electricity to our buildings electricity meter.
+From there it gets transferred to our individual electrical panel and the cables in walls, lights, wall outlets and electrical equipment.

 All these conductive parts of the power network generate electrical alternative current (AC) fields due to electrical voltage.
-When electrical current flows through the conductors (when there is electricity consumption) AC magnetic fields are also produced.
+When electrical current flows through the conductors (and when there is electricity consumption) AC magnetic fields are also produced.

-The alternating current is called this way because the electrons in the live conductors switch movement direction 50-60 times per second (frequency 50Hz in Europe, 60Hz in the USA).
+The alternating current is called that, because the electrons in the live conductors switch movement direction 50-60 times per second (frequency 50Hz in Europe, 60Hz in the USA).

 Are there any health effects?

-Because of their link to childhood leukemia there have been classified as possible carcinogens in 1998 by the National Environmental Health Institute (NIEHS) and in 2001 by the International Agency for Research on Cancer (IARC) of the World Health Organization .
+Low frequency radiation has been linked to miscarriages during pregnancy, leukemia, breast cancer and skin cancer, insomnia, thrombosis, damage to DNA, diabetes, multiple sclerosis, neurotic disorders, depression etc. Because of their link to childhood leukemia these types of radiation have been classified as possible carcinogens in 1998 by the National Environmental Health Institute (NIEHS) and in 2001 by the International Agency for Research on Cancer (IARC) of the World Health Organization .